By Vivek - June 1, 2024

 Run the following command to initialize the firebase hosting:

-Firebase init hosting It will automatically detects your SvelteKit project and links it to your Firebase project.
+firebase init hosting It will automatically detects your SvelteKit project and links it to your Firebase project.

 After that choose a data center for hosting your cloud functions.